Mars suit: Comparison to Apollo lunar suit

 The Apollo lunar EVA suit was called the Extravehicular Mobility Unit (EMU).
 Besides the pressure suit, this included the Portable Life Support System (backpack) and an emergency Oxygen Purge System (OPS) which provided 30 minutes of oxygen for emergency.
-The combined system weighed 212 pounds on Earth, but only 35.1 pounds on the Moon.
+The combined system weighed 96.2 kilograms (212 lb) on Earth, but only 15.9 kilograms (35.1 lb) on the Moon.